ironhack-daft-ray/midterm_project/README.md

 ## Project Intro & Objective
 This project is a part of the Data Analystics bootcamp for the October 2020 cohort at [Ironhack](https://www.ironhack.com/en/data-analytics). in which we take on the role of an analyst for a real estate company taksed in:
-- building a [machine learning model] to predict the selling prics of house in the state of Washington (US) based on features on which the value of the house is evaluated
+- building a [predictive machine learning model](https://github.com/ironhack-daft-ray/midterm_project/blob/main/outputs/regression_python_task/RH_reg_clean.ipynb) to predict the selling prics of house in the state of Washington (US) based on features on which the value of the house is evaluated
 - creating [dashboards](https://github.com/ironhack-daft-ray/midterm_project/blob/main/outputs/tableau_task/RH_midterm_tableau.twb) and [scripts](https://github.com/ironhack-daft-ray/midterm_project/blob/main/outputs/sql_task/RH_midterm_SQL.sql) for the management team to quickly retrieve data regarding the company's real estate portfolio and performance